By Timothy Sparks

 God hates divorce, which arose from husbands’ hatred against their wives (Mal.
 2:16).
 Jesus makes clear that divorce originated out of men’s hard-heartedness (Mk.
 10:5).
 God gives no exception to Jesus’ teaching that would favorably authorize hard-heartedness.

+Divorce was instituted by men and for men.
 Why would we want to hold onto a human institution God did not give us?